Real Housewives of Salt Lake City cast member sentenced to over six years in prison in telemarketing fraud scheme - KTVZ

 By Kara Scannell, CNN

-Jennifer Shah, a “Real Housewives of Salt Lake City” cast member, was sentenced to six and a half years in prison for defrauding thousands of victims in a long-running telemarketing scheme that targeted the elderly and vulnerable.
+Jennifer Shah, a cast member on Bravo’s “Real Housewives of Salt Lake City,” was sentenced to six and a half years in prison for defrauding thousands of victims in a long-running telemarketing scheme that targeted the elderly and vulnerable.

 Judge Sidney Stein ordered the sentence of 78 months, along with five years of supervised release.